disruptiveplanets/AIME/code/density/readme.md

 Uncertainty can be very low sometimes, when a certain point depends only on Klm components which are not uncertain.
 The equatorial plane seems to be an example, but I don't understand why; they depend on both inertial axes, right?

 Maybe this doesn't matter.
 I'm just going to run the figs tomorrow.

+## March 30

+I fixed a bug with square rooting a complex number and redrew the shapes in the Sc.